HeviDevi/Zozzled/assets/recipes/recipes.md

 .75 lemon juice
 .75 simple syrup

-Shake all ingridients with ice.
+Shake all ingredients with ice.
 Strain into a double old-fashioned glass over 1 large ice cube.
 Garnish with a lemon wheel and a cherry.
 ---